-(3) Before making a recommendation under subsection (2) the Premier shall consult with the Parliamentary leader of each party in the Parliament.
+(3) Before making a recommendation under subsection (2) the Premier shall consult with the parliamentary leader of each party in the Parliament.

 (4) A person appointed as the Electoral Commissioner shall hold office for such term not exceeding 9 years as is specified in the instrument of his appointment, and is eligible for reappointment.